graceBaoXP/Residual_CNN/README.md

 Run ResNN_pilot_regression.m to train the residual CNN.

-ResImNet.m is the untrained DAG network.
+ResImNet.m is the untrained DAG network which deploys interpolation to resize the output.

+Residual_transposed.m the untrained DAG network which deploys the transpose convolution to resize the output.

 %% Test